solana-mobile/solana-mobile-doc-site/blog/chapter2-nfts.md

 The Chapter 2 preorder phase also launched with a referral system where users could refer others to purchase a preorder.
 The top 1500 users with the most referrals are displayed and ranked on the [Chapter 2 Leaderboard](https://two.solanamobile.com/leaderboard).
 There were 2 snapshots taken that captured the top 1500 leaderboard ranks at a given time.

-The 3 collections of Element NFTs were created to be distributed to these top 1500 leaderboard users at each snapshot.
+3 sets of Element NFTs were created to award top 1500 leaderboard users during each snapshot.
+Additionally, they were required to be claimed by the recipient.

 - The _Emerald NFT_ was available to claim by the top 1500 during the **first snapshot**.
 - The _Tanzanite NFT_ was available to claim by the top 1500 during the **second snapshot**.
 - The _Diamond NFT_ was available to claim by the top 1500 of **all time**.

-Within each collection, the NFTs are separated by tiers of ranking `1-50`, `51-500`, and `501-1500`.
-For example, a user can own an Emerald NFT that is rank `501-1500` and also own a Tanzanite NFT that has rank `51-500`.
+Within each set, the NFTs are separated by tiers of ranking `1-50`, `51-500`, and `501-1500`.
+For example, a user can own both an Emerald NFT that is rank `501-1500` and also a Tanzanite NFT that has rank `51-500`.

 ### NFT Details

-### Emerald NFT
+Each Element NFT:

+- adheres to the Metaplex [Token Standard](https://developers.metaplex.com/token-metadata/token-standard) and is part of a [Verified Collection](https://developers.metaplex.com/token-metadata/collections).

+- is a Soulbound Token that is non-transferable from the wallet claimed by the leaderboard user.

+- contains an attribute with the `trait_type: "Rank"` and a value of either `"1-50"`, `"51-500"`, or `"501-1500"`.

-#### Distribution
+#### Collection Address

-### Emerald NFT
+Each Element NFT contains a reference to its verified collection address.

-### Emerald NFT
+- Emerald NFT Collection Address: `7MMBHN5nXK1pEgK3AzaMTcSiDrXdb5AFfcQ6JGGdUGcp`
+- Tanzanite NFT Collection Address: `6SfWQ7bN8JkWbqxAsdnB9N24wSNshdMjGvmArFptQScC`
+- Diamond NFT Collection Address: `DN2eswVVvF3r3gKTPwyXic6QgRcYaMBa52j3FqQswqYd`